Is this topic for you?

 How is it treated?

 Work with your health care team to find the best treatment for you.
-It may take a few tries, and it can take several weeks for the medicine to start working.
+It may take a few tries, and it can take several weeks for the medicine and therapy to start working.
 Try to be patient and keep following your treatment plan.

 Depression can return (relapse).
 How likely you are to get depression again increases each time you have a bout of depression.
 Taking your medicines and continuing some types of therapy after you feel better can help keep that from happening.
 Some people need to take medicine for the rest of their lives.
-This does not stop them from living full and happy lives.
+This doesn't stop them from living full and happy lives.

 What can you do if a loved one has depression?

 If someone you care for is depressed, the best thing you can do is help the person get or stay in treatment.
 Learn about the disease.
-Talk to the person and gently encourage him or her to do things and see people.
+Talk to the person, and gently encourage him or her to do things and see people.
 Don't get upset with the person.
 The behavior you see is the disease, not the person.

 Frequently Asked Questions